yangsx/update/README.md

     $ java -jar update-0.1.3-standalone.jar your-repos

-where all the directories in _your-repos_ will be checked for updates.
+where all the directories in _your-repos_ will be checked for updates unless there is a file `.ignore` in it.

 ## License